Kings of Devon: Release

 Kings of Devon was released throughout the United States in association with BIG Cinemas.
-The film also featured music from The Times Group and Sa Re Ga Ma.
+The film also featured music from The Times Group and Saregama.
 The film ran successfully in various cities throughout the United States.
 Islam was interviewed on Channel i through the lead-up to the release of the film.

 Charitable cause

 The box office revenues from Kings of Devon went to raise money for Shishu Bikash Kendra, a school for underprivileged children in the Dhanmondi district of Dhaka, Bangladesh.
 Home media DVDs were also made available to raise money for the charity.
 Shishu Bikash Kendra is a part of Zonta International.

 Soundtrack

-The soundtrack of Kings of Devon was licensed from Times Music and Sa Re Ga Ma HMV.
+The soundtrack of Kings of Devon was licensed from Times Music and Saregama.